-If any timber sash or casement window in your period home is not opening, stuck or painted shut, or perhaps your sash windows do not operate as smoothly as you wish them to, it may need a functional restoration.
-This includes every aspect of the window, including the opening and closing mechanisms; pulleys, sash window cords, spring balances, weights, hinges, sash windows locks, restrictors, stops.
+If any timber box sash or casement window in your period home is not opening, stuck or painted shut, or perhaps your sash windows do not operate as smoothly as you wish them to, it may need a functional restoration.
+This includes every aspect of the window, including the opening and closing mechanisms; pulleys, sash window cords, spring balances, weights, hinges, sash window locks, restrictors, and stops.

 A functional timber window restoration is any type of restoration that improves the function of the window.
 For example, a functional restoration may include rebalancing the counterweights in a sash window.
 Or securing the closure of a hinged casement window.
 Basically, a functional wooden window restoration improves the user’s experience while operating the window and not the style or look of the window.

-Of course, functional window restorations typically run hand in hand with sash windows double glazing installation and timber frame repairs.
+Of course, functional window restorations typically run hand in hand with sash windows double glazing retrofitting and rotten timber frame repairs.
 Enhancement restorations are the part of the process where we make your windows look wonderful again.
-Chameleon ensures that all of the windows we restore are functional and beautiful.
-Our craftsmanship ensures the windows look great for passersby but that the windows are effortless to use by you, the homeowner.
+Chameleon ensures that all of the windows we restore are functional and properly protected.

 We only do functional restoration as a part of window frame restoration projects.
 We do not offer emergency broken sash window cords services.